HTenkanen/AISA/sources/index.rst

 |

-Welcome to **Introduction to Spatial Analytics** -course that provides the theories, tools, and methods that a modern spatial data scientist and an engineer needs to meet the challenges of contemporary data science applied to geographic problems and data.
+Welcome to the **Introduction to Spatial Analytics** online course that provides the theories, tools, and methods that a modern spatial data scientist and an engineer needs to meet the challenges of contemporary data science applied to geographic problems and data.